rarnaout/Covidswab/README.md

 Note the location of the repo has changed.

+**For those with in-house 3D printing capacity,** USF has graciously made their STL file available.

 **Several groups have been testing** various materials and geometries using various protocols.
 Details:

 [Beth Israel Deaconess Medical Center (BIDMC)](BIDMC/) | [University of Southern Florida (USF)](USF/) | [University of Washington (UW)](UW/) | [Stanford University](Stanford/) | United States Army